kim-seonggeon/aisl/README.md

 - Since employment in a defense company is my ultimate goal, I investigate what kind of SW, R&D talent I want from a defense company should select to enter the company and do it well
   - If I think about employment first, you need to understand C++/Python-based algorithm implementation capabilties, practical projects and papers related to 'unmanned/robot', and practical SW architectures that can be implanted in various robot platforms (e.g., 4th leg on the ground, UGV, USV, etc.)
   - Environmental characteristics considered when using multi-robot SLAM in defence or battlefield include GNSS vulnerability (indoor, underground, disaster/electric field, electronic warfare environment), communication delay and disruption (distributed and robust SLAM and clustering required), mixing multiple heterogeneous robots (four-legged walking, UGV, drone, USV, etc.) and sensor restrictions or partially obscured (smoke, dust, dark environment, limited FoV LiDAR, etc.)
-  - Based on this, try to compress about three topics that fit well into the defense company robot/unmanned system and are good for thesis and portfolio
-  1. Distributed Multi-Robot SLAM: Without a central server (or least dependent), robots pose with partial maps, and distributed or quasi-distributed SLAMs that gradually match global maps in the event of communication loss or delay
-  2. Robust Multi-Robot SLAM: Multi-SLAM cooperatively increases recognition performance under sensor treaty conditions common in defense environments such as limited FoV LiDAR, noisy IMU, camera obscuration, etc
-  3. Multi-robot SLAM based cluster mission planning (MUM-T in mind): a study that connects multi-SLAM results (shared maps, uncertainty of each robot) directly to cluster path planning, exploration, and surveillance mission assignments
   - Among them, if the thesis and demonstration are implemented within 2 years of the master's degree, 'Distributed Multi-Robot SLAM and Reconnaissance Mission Plan Considering Communication and Sensor Constraints' is a big topic, and SLAM is attached in the 1st year and mission plan/group is appropriate in the 2nd year

 - Brief Master's 1st to 2nd Year Roadmap (Research + Job Preparation)